DIS (collective): DIS Magazine

 The first issue published was the Labor Issue, co-edited with artist Chris Kasper.
 The magazine proposes an horizontal exploration of culture, offering articles on climate change alongside faux-commercials.
 The content of the online magazine was organized around categories such as distaste, dystopia, discover, and dysmorphia.

 Early content was focused on identifying emerging trends and forecasting potential new ones, from accessorizing with nipple clamps through Z-CoiL shoes and Under Armour sports clothing.
 Explaining their original interest in fashion they have said ‘If there is a temporality that DIS explores, it is mostly imagined.
 What is more pertinent to this project is the fact that our generation has a blurred point of view on values and on temporality itself.
 The past, present, and future—or at least a visually skewed representation of them—are immediately accessible by typing a few keywords into an engine.
 In this way, reality is multivalent, personal, and constantly in flux.
 The fashion in DIS is not "high" nor "low."
 It is simply Medium.’

-In 2011 they held a Kim Kardashian look-alike contest with MoMA PS1 for at Art Basel Miami Beach.
+In 2011 they held a Kim Kardashian look-alike contest with MoMA PS1 at Art Basel Miami Beach.

 The Art School issue explored the culture of art school and imagined new art school trends.
 Architect and artist Alessandro Bava guest edited the Disaster issue, which focused on ecology related topics.
 The Data Issue took as its starting point the rise of so-called "big data", or more broadly the series of shifts associated with the ubiquitous nature of parallel processing, large data sets, and digital networks.